Faith. Service. Law.

 HIPAA

-· 2 min read
+· Updated May 7, 2026 · 2 min read

-The Health Insurance Portability and Accountability Act, often abbreviated HIPAA, is a Clinton-era law known for the stringent privacy requirements it imposed on the healthcare industry.
+The Health Insurance Portability and Accountability Act, often abbreviated HIPAA, is a 1996 law known for the stringent privacy requirements it imposed on the healthcare industry.
 The requirements are so pervasive that if you have utilized many healthcare services at all, you have likely at some point signed a HIPAA waiver.
-Because of the complexity of the law and potential penalties for violators, many physicians and other healthcare provides have taken an overly cautious approach, requiring consent where no consent is necessary.
+Because of the complexity of the law and potential penalties for violators, many physicians and other healthcare providers have taken an overly cautious approach, requiring consent where no consent is necessary.
 This accounts for the pervasiveness of waiver requests.

 Provisions of HIPAA